CoderDojoTC/python/docs/trinket/02-simple-square.md

 ## Drawing a Square
 The following code is an example of drawing a square using turtle graphics.
-In this example the turtle moves foward 100 units and then turns right.
+In this example the turtle moves forward 100 units and then turns right.
 The angle for the right turn is 90 degrees.
 It repeats these two functions four times to make a square.

 ## Sample Code
 ```python